HX-J625/An-Optical-SAR-Image-Registration-Method-using-Structural-Cognition-Prior/README.md

 - The datasets should be placed separately in `VIS_SAR` under `Evaluation_OSdataset` and `Evaluation_WHU_SEN_City`.

 ## Train
-- `train.py`：The script for training weights stores the trained weights and training logs in the `checkpoints` folder.
+- `train.py`：Scripts for model training.
+Trained weights and training logs will be stored in the `checkpoints` folder.

 ## Evaluation
 - `Evaluation_OSdataset / Evaluation_WHU_SEN_City`：Contains evaluation files for two separate datasets, enabling: